Blogs

 One third of countries have developed a national cybersecurity strategy, but mobilized capabilities are minimal

-A dozen Latin American countries have already developed a national cybersecurity strategy, but in general the capacities mobilized in the region to deal with cybercrime and cyberattacks are so far limited.
-In a continent with high use of social networks, but at the same time with some problems of network electricity and internet access that make it difficult to react to cyber-attacks, the risk of widespread organized crime groups increasingly resorting to cybernetics is high.
+A dozen Latin American countries have already developed a national cybersecurity strategy, but in general the capacities mobilized in the region to deal with cybercrime and cyberattacks are still limited.
+In a continent with high use of social networks, but at the same time with some power network and internet access problems that make it difficult to react to cyber-attacks, the risk of widespread organized crime groups increasingly resorting to cybernetics is high.

 article / Paula Suárez